abhishekgit03/Deeplab-V3-BgRemover/README.md

 1. **Uploading a file:**

-    Send a POST request to the `/upload` endpoint with the file attached as form data.
-The server will respond with a JSON object containing the uploaded image as a base64 encoded string.
+    Send a POST request to the `/remove` endpoint with the file attached as form data.
+The server will process the uploaded image, remove its background, and return the foreground image as a base64 encoded string.

     Example using cURL:
     ```bash